Terms and Conditions of the EHC Garden Waste Subscription Service

 4. The Service will only be available to customers who have subscribed and paid for the Service in advance, using bins or sacks supplied by the Council.
 All garden waste bins/sacks must be clearly visible from the road at your property’s boundary, without any obstructions, away from hedges and walls and presented with the handles facing the kerb.
 Any sticker provided to you by the Council must be clearly seen.

-5. The Customer agrees to pay the Council the annual charge (see Clause 7) for the collection of garden waste for the duration of this agreement.
+The Customer agrees to pay the Council the annual charge (see Clause 7) for the collection of garden waste, fortnightly, for the duration of this agreement, with the exception of one collection during the two week catch up period following Christmas.
 Charges may be subject to annual inflationary increases or any change in accordance with any Council policies regarding income or contract charges.
 Such policies are available on the Council’s website or on request.
 In order to secure a complete Service for 1 year, Charges are required to be paid before the start of the subscription year (1st April) each year, but in any case prior to the first collection due in that year.
 You will be notified of any price increase or price decrease at least 10 working days before this date.
 Payments received after the start of the subscription year will not be reduced to reflect less than a complete Service for 1 year.

 6. Charges paid by Direct Debit if available renew automatically unless cancelled by the Customer.